PitPik/tinyDatePicker/README.md

     rangeEndAttribute: 'data-to' // attribute holding the name of the other input in a range collective

     // the Calendar options
-    sundayBased: true, // reders weeks starting with monday or sunday
+    sundayBased: true, // renders weeks starting with Monday or Sunday
     renderWeekNo: false, // enables / disables rendering of week numbers
-    equalHight: false, // renders extra days in next month to keep hights (row count) of all months the same
+    equalHight: false, // renders extra days in next month to keep heights (row count) of all months the same
     useCache: true, // month that has been rendered will be cached on never be calculated again (also events)
     months: ['Jan', ...], // array of strings of all months in a year
     weekDays: ['Su', ...], // array of strings of week days